Published on: June 25, 2013

 Before joining the firm in 2003, he represented creditors in all aspects of collection law at Lustig, Glaser & Wilson in Newton, MA.
 Paul gained general business law experience at Badger, Dolan, Parker & Cohen, where he worked for three years (1994-1997) in the firm’s civil law practice.
 Before entering law school, he worked as a residential and commercial real estate appraiser.

-Active in local affairs in his community, Paul is the chairman of the Town of Hanover Board of Assessors and has been a member of the board since 2003.
-He has also coached baseball, basketball and soccer for the Hanover Youth Athletic Association since 2004.
-Among other volunteer activities, Paul served as a member of the Board of Directors for Greater Quincy Child care between 2000 and 2002.
+Active in local affairs in his community, Paul is the former chairman of the Town of Hanover Board of Assessors.
+He has also coached baseball, basketball and soccer for the Hanover Youth Athletic Association since 2004 and currently serves as a board member of HYAA.

 - Cornell University (1985)